 There are two Muay Thai brands you can’t avoid seeing if you are in Thailand (and likely ANYWHERE where Muay Thai is taught).
 If you think those two brands are Twins and Top King, then you would be absolutely right in your guess.
 We’ve already reviewed the standard Twins Special Muay Thai Boxing Gloves but now it’s time to look at the other popular brand: Top King.

-Note, I have updated this review for 2016 since I wrote it a couple years ago.
-Note that in the two years, absolutely nothing has changed — the basic TOP KING gloves, especially the popular base model I reviewed here — have not changed.
+Note, I have updated this review for 2017 since I wrote it a couple years ago.
+Note that in the three years, absolutely nothing has changed — the basic TOP KING gloves, especially the popular base model I reviewed here — have not changed.
 You can find some of the other (more expensive) models that may offer different design patterns (and for some models, mesh for breathability), but outside of this, the gloves have remained the same.

 Twins and Top King quality are very similar — both are made from cow leather and manufactured in Thailand.
 In fact, their factories sit right next to each other, both within a stone’s throw of the (OLD) legendary Lumpinee Stadium.
 What you might not know is each brand are owned by brothers, hence the similarities in quality.
 As far as the design and aesthetics go, the brands are quite a bit different in their approach.